 SEC.
-9. Education and Prevention Program. - There shall be an HIV and AIDs education and prevention program that shall educate the public on HIV and AIDS as well as other STIs, with the goal of reducing high-risk behavior, lowering vulnerabilities, and promoting the human rights of persons living with HIV.
-The PNAC shall promote and adopt a range of measures and interventions, in consultation with CSOs, that aim to prevent, halt, or control the spread of HIV in the general population, especially among the key populations and vulnerable communities.
-These measures shall likewise promote the rights, welfare, and participation of persons living with HIV and the affected children, young people, families and partners living with HIV.
+9. Education and Prevention Program. - There shall be an HIV and AIDS education and prevention program that shall educate the public on HIV and AIDS, as well as other STIs, with the goal of reducing high-risk behaviour, lowering vulnerabilities, and promoting the human rights of persons living with HIV.
+The PNAC shall promote and adopt a range of measures and interventions, in consultation with CSOs, that aim to prevent, halt or control the spread of HIV in the general population, especially among the key populations, a vulnerable community.
+These measures shall likewise promote the rights, welfare, and participation of persons living with HIV and infected children, young people, families and partners of persons living with HIV.

-The HIV and AIDS education and prevention programs shall be age-appropriate and based on up-to-date evidence and scientific strategies, and shall actively promote:
+The HIV and AIDS education and prevention programs shall be age-appropriate and bases on up-to-date evidence and scientific strategies, and shall actively promote:

-- (a) Safer sex practices among the general population, especially among key populations; - (b) Safer sex practices that reduce risk of HIV infection; - (c) Universal access to evidence-based and relevant information and education, and medically safe, legal, affordable, effective and quality treatment: - (d) Sexual abstinence and sexual fidelity; and - (e) Consistent and correct condom use.
+- Safer sex practices among the general population, especially among key populations; - b.
+Safer sex practices that reduce risk of HIV infection; - c.
+Universal access to evidence-based and relevant information and education, and medically safe, legal, affordable, effective and quality treatment: - d.
+Sexual abstinence and sexual fidelity; and - e.
+Consistent and correct condom use

 SEC.
-10. HIV and AIDS Education in Learning Institutions. - Using official information and data from the PNAC, the DepEd, the Commission on Higher Education (CHED), and the TESDA shall integrate basic and age-appropriate instruction on the causes, modes of transmission, and ways of preventing the spread of HIV and AIDS and other STIs in subjects taught and private learning institute at intermediate grades, secondary, and tertiary levels, including nonformal and indigenous learning system.
+10. HIV and AIDS Education in Learning Institutions. - Using official information and data from the PNAC, the DepEd, the Commission on Higher Education (CHED) and the TESDA shall integrate basic and age-appropriate instruction on the causes, modes of transmission, and ways of preventing the spread of HIV and AIDS and other STIs in subjects taught in public and private learning institutions at intermediate grades, secondary, and tertiary levels, including non-formal and indigenous learning systems.

 The learning modules shall include human rights-based principles and information on treatment, care, and support to promote stigma reduction.
 The learning modules that shall be developed to implement this provision shall be done in coordination with the PNAC and stakeholders in the education sector.
-Referral mechanisms, including but not limited to the DSWD Referral System,
+Referral mechanisms, including but not limited to the DSWD Referral System, shall be included in the modules for key populations and vulnerable communities.